jfeu/curso_javaspring/README.md

-# adrformacion_curso_javaspring
+# Spring Boot MySQL Example

-Curso sobre Java Spring
+You can learn more about my courses [here](http://courses.springframework.guru/courses/) on my site.